 The informal impacts of a protest petition are typically more substantial than its formal impact.
 The 52% approval rate for projects subject to a protest petition was considerably lower than the overall 76% approval rate for rezoning petitions.
 This lower approval rate indicates that the depth of opposition reflected by a protest petition can convince a majority of the city council to oppose a rezoning.
 In addition, an actual or threatened protest petition encourages the landowner, the neighbors, and the city to negotiate prior to a vote on the rezoning.
 This often leads to project revisions (and sometimes withdrawal of the protest) that influence the final vote of the city council.

 Unlike the 2005 amendments to the zoning statutes, or the 2013 amendments to the board of adjustment statutes described in an earlier post, both of which underwent months of discussion, the proposal to repeal the protest petition statute emerged in the final days of the legislative session.
 It was reportedly incorporated into the House’s broader regulatory reform bill (S. 112) at the request of members of the development community frustrated by neighborhood protests of rezoning proposals.
-(See comments on the proposal from municipal officials and developers reported by the Charlotte Observer here.)

 When the protest petition repeal was taken up on the House floor, an amendment was proposed to delete the repeal from the regulatory reform bill.
 That motion failed by a 35-76 vote.
 However, while the Senate incorporated most of the other new provisions of the House bill in its version of the regulatory reform bill (H. 74), the protest petition repeal was not included.